 Applied Social Scientist / Behavioral Researcher

 Pam Cohen is a behavioral research scientist with expertise in predictive analytics.
-She combines qualitative and quantitative research methodologies to create measurement systems and analyze data on workplace sentiment and engagement, family friendly policies, corporate... show more
+She combines qualitative and quantitative research methodologies to create measurement systems and analyze data on workplace sentiment and engagement, family friendly policies, corporate... reputation, and social responsibility, linking those and other relevantintangibles to key performance outcomes.
+Her teaching and research is focused on applications of behavioral economics and social psychology.show more

 CodaPet Veterinarian

 Dr. Amanda McCasland is a compassionate veterinarian based in Owasso, Oklahoma, with over a decade of experience providing in-home pet euthanasia and aftercare services for families in the Tulsa area.
-She grew up on a... show more
+She grew up on a... farm witnessing animals in trauma and grew into a vocation rooted in ensuring pets pass peacefully and pain-free in the comfort of their own homeshow more

 CodaPet is dedicated to honoring that bond by celebrating the lives of the pets we cherish and providing resources, support, and love as they approach the end of their lives.
-We want to help them... show more
+We want to help them... pass away peacefully, surrounded by the love and care they deserve. show more

 Pet Loss Grief Counselor